Temporally Identity-Aware SSD with Attentional LSTM: Approach

-For online tracking by detection task, it is expected that the TSSD is endowed with the ability of identifying.
-Tubelet in videos has been studied by \cite{bib:TCNN,bib:TPN,bib:OL}, each of which has a unique ID. \cite{bib:TCNN} generates tubelets by tracking, whereas \cite{bib:TPN} and \cite{bib:OL} propose tubelets for batch-mode detection.
+For online tracking-by-detection task, it is expected that the TSSD is endowed with the ability to identify objects.
+Tubelet in videos has been studied by \cite{bib:TCNN,bib:TPN,bib:OL}, each of which has a unique identity (ID).
+In the scope of detection, \cite{bib:TCNN} generates tubelets by tracking, whereas \cite{bib:TPN} and \cite{bib:OL} use tubelet proposal for batch-mode detection.
 However, these methods are either computationally expensive or not online.
-In another sphere, siamese network maps two targets on to a metric space, where the mapped features are always discriminative for each object \cite{bib:Siamese}.
-Thereby, we attempt to introduce this framework to the TSSD.
+Thereby, we attempt to exploit a real-time online object association method based on tubelet for tracking-by-detection.

 Features in a detector are not suitable for identification, because they always contain within-class-similar information.
-Fortunately, there is a kind of category-independent feature in our framework, i.e., attention maps.
-Instead of being discriminative for each class, the our attention maps describe the object's prominence at different visual scales.
-Thereby, the attention space is creatively utilized for metric for fast data association.
-This idea is straightforward and computationally inexpensive, where the key intuition is that the prominence of objects are diverse from each other, and attention mechanism is able to catch this subtle distinctiveness.
-In reality, the low-level AC-LSTM is employed as a siamese network through time, because low-level features cover more detailed information.
-Then, the attention similarity $as_{ij}$ between two objects $i$ and $j$ and the can be formulated as a cosine distance,
+Fortunately, there are category-independent features in our framework, i.e., attention maps.
+Instead of being discriminative for each class, the attention maps describe the object's saliency mass at different visual scales.
+Thereby, the attention space is employed for fast data association.
+This idea is straightforward and computationally tractability, where the key intuition is that the saliency mass of objects are diverse from each other, and the attention mechanism is able to capture this subtle distinctiveness.
+The low-level AC-LSTM is employed for this task, because low-level features cover more detailed information.
+In short, attention maps have three merits for identification: \begin{itemize} \item We no longer need extra instance-related training. \item They are instance-aware features that describe objects' saliency mass. \item Low computational costs are produced.
+That is, when the spatial size is sampled as $7\times 7$ for each object, the length of an attention vector is $147$, whereas it increases to $75267$ if low-level features or corresponding hidden states are employed without any other operation. \end{itemize}